WildernessLabs/Meadow.Core/README.md

 ## Running

-Use `dotnet` to execute your application
+Use `dotnet` *on the target hardware* to execute your application

 ```
-$ dotnet App.exe
+$ dotnet App.dll
 ```

 ## Work in Progress

-M4L is currently an *Alpha* product with several core features that are not yet implemented.
+`Meadow.Linux` is currently an *Beta* product with several core features that are not yet implemented.
 Details are available in the [Issues Tab](https://github.com/WildernessLabs/Meadow.Linux/issues) and the source.